jminnier/berd_rmarkdown_project/README.md

 Download this folder as a zip file at this link: [https://github.com/jminnier/berd_rmarkdown_project/archive/master.zip](https://github.com/jminnier/berd_rmarkdown_project/archive/master.zip)

+Unzip/uncompress the downloaded folder (very important for PC).

-Unzip this folder and open the `berd_rmarkdown_project.Rproj`.
+Open the `berd_rmarkdown_project.Rproj`.
 This will open an instance of Rstudio with this folder as the working directory.

 Run the code in `00-install.R` by clicking on the file within Rstudio and clicking "Run".